pomerium/pomerium/docs/guides/grafana.md

 - enables authentication by java web token (**JWT**),
 - defines the header to look at to provide the JWT,
-- associates the email_claim in the JWT with the email of the Grafana user
+- associates the email_claim in the JWT with the email of the Grafana user,
 - specifies the location of the signing key for the JWT to validate it,
 - sets a 60 minute cache time for the token.

-Once you've saved an exited the file, restart Grafana.
+Once you've saved and exited the file, restart Grafana.

 ## Add Users to Grafana